 Fill out a participant registration, a visa application, and a travel affidavit.
 You will receive these forms from Proximity Cuba.
 You will also need to send Teri a copy of the main page of your passport

-- Get your plane ticket to and from Havana and send Teri your travel itinerary
+- Get your plane ticket to and from Havana and send Sharon your travel itinerary

 What type of payment is accepted?